adiz777/Om/README.md

 **Usage:**

-1. Run the script: `sudo ./om.sh` (or `./om.sh` if not using sudo)
+1. Run the tool: `sudo ./om.sh` (or `./om.sh` if not using sudo)
 2. Enter the target website or IP address when prompted.
 3. Select the desired reconnaissance level (low, medium, or high).

 **Disclaimer:**

-This script is intended for educational and ethical use only.
+This tool is intended for educational and ethical use only.
 Use it responsibly and only on systems you have permission to scan.
 Unauthorized scanning is illegal and unethical.

 **Contributing:**